Francis Edward Pollard, MA (Frank)

 It gives me great satisfaction to have this opportunity of bearing the above testimony, and also to know that my successor has secured F.E.
 Pollard's services for the Session about to commence, assigning him greatly increased duties.5A

 In January 1899 he presented a paper on 'The Training of the Will', to the Friends' Guild of Teachers, meeting at Birmingham.
 In March he gave a lecture on '"The Inner Self," a Psychological Study,' at the Manchester Friends' Institute.
 In the same year he returned to Bootham as a senior master.
 He was sorry to leave Manchester, but glad to get back into a school again.
+In May 1900 his bowling performance was noted in the Yorkshire Post, where he took seven for 28, playing for Bootham School against the Civil Service.
 He was to teach at Bootham for 21 years, altogether.
 In the early days there he lived at either 51 or 20 Bootham—the 1901 census finds him boarding as a schoolmaster at the Friends' School, 51 Bootham.
 In 1901, present at the annual gathering of the Ackworth Old Scholars' Association, he proposed turning the Advisory Committee into a regular Executive Committee of the Association; this was agreed to, and he became a member of the new committee.
 In 1903 he was secretary of the Old York Scholars' Association.6

 In 1899 he spent a month in Scotland with the Spence Watson family.
 His and Mary's courtship seems to have been troublesome, with Frank passionately in love, and wanting marriage, but Mary much more reserved about expressing her feelings, and constantly beset by doubts; he may have become diffident about proposing, for when he finally did the consensus of opinion was that he could have successfully carried it off long before.
 Mary finally said Yes, on the platform of Northallerton station, at the end of August 1903.
 Frank wrote to Mary's father for permission to marry, and in a letter to Mary the same day (31st August 1903, which they regarded as their engagement date) wrote: "I feel as happy as seventeen kings, and prouder than any" . . .7